 Containers isolate applications from each other unless explicitly connected to them.
-That means there are no conflicting dependencies or resource contention; explicit resource limits are set for each service.
+There are no conflicting dependencies or resource contention; explicit resource limits are set for each service.

 Containers provide the opportunity for developers to build predictable systems separated from other applications.
-Containers can also include the application’s software dependencies, such as specific versions of the runtimes, the programming language, and other software libraries – libraries.
-From a developer perspective, this is guaranteed to be consistent, regardless of where the application is deployed.
+Containers can also include the application’s software dependencies, such as specific versions of the runtimes, the programming language, and other software libraries.
+From a developer’s perspective, this is guaranteed to be consistent, regardless of where the application is deployed.

 Containers virtualize CPU, memory, storage, and network resources at the operating system level, providing developers with a sandboxed view of the operating system and logically isolated from other applications.
 In other words, they create a silo environment.

 Impact on IT Processes

 As was the case with Virtualization, Containers bring with them several positive impacts on IT processes.
 The first revolves around management.
 In traditional processes, IT operations have a lot of responsibility, often not shared with the development group or other areas of the organization .
 Some traditional processes include the use of virtual machines, periodic software updates, new physical server deployments, synchronization of test/development and production environments, security management, and much more.